-Accountable care systems (i.e. both ACOs and ACSs) need to be opposed for the following reasons:
+Integrated Care Systems and Accountable Care Organisations need to be opposed for the following reasons:

-- They are being introduced without adequate public involvement or meaningful consultation, and without Parliamentary scrutiny; - They are being imposed in a context where NHS and social care services are seriously underfunded; - They are being implemented beyond any legal framework, creating problems of governance and accountability; - They are being introduced at pace, with no robust evidence base to support their use in the UK context; - They increase the potential scope of NHS privatisation.
-For example, multiple procurements will be replaced by a single, major, long-term contract to provide health and social care services for an entire area.
-The draft model contract for ACOs published by NHSE allows for, and may well attract, bids from multinational corporations.^{iv} - ACOs will help strip NHS assets, such as land and buildings, so ending the social ownership of much of the NHS estate while allowing private companies to profiteer from it.
+- They are being introduced without adequate public involvement or meaningful consultation, and without full Parliamentary scrutiny; - They are being imposed in a context where NHS and social care services are seriously underfunded; - They are being implemented beyond any legal framework, creating problems of governance and accountability; - They are being introduced at pace, with no robust evidence base to support their use in the UK context; - They increase the potential scope of NHS privatisation.
+For example, with ACOs, multiple procurements will be replaced by a single, major, long-term contract to provide health and social care services for an entire area.
+The draft model contract for ACOs

-- They will enforce the unprecedented real terms freeze in spending (while costs continue to rise by an estimated £22 billion^v by 2020, compared with 2015 levels) and transfer the NHS's funding shortfall to new local, self-contained areas. - They incentivise rationing of services and denial of care, and so are fundamentally at odds with social solidarity and the values of equity and universalism that underpin the NHS; - They rely on unrealistic expectations, for example about collaboration and the sharing of risk and gain between private and NHS service providers. - They entail 'transforming' the NHS workforce, replacing experienced clinicians such as doctors and nurses with technologies and introducing new, lower skilled roles, such as physician and nurse associates.
+- published by NHSE allows for, and may well attract, bids from multinational corporations. $^{\mathrm{iv}}$ - ACOs will help strip NHS assets, such as land and buildings, so ending the social ownership of much of the NHS estate while allowing private companies to profiteer from it. - They will enforce the unprecedented real terms freeze in spending (while costs continue to rise by an estimated £22 billionv by 2020, compared with 2015 levels) and transfer the NHS's funding shortfall to new local, self-contained areas. - Through introducing different payments systems, they incentivise rationing of services and denial of care, and so are fundamentally at odds with social solidarity and the values of equity and universalism that underpin the NHS; - They rely on unrealistic expectations, for example about collaboration and the sharing of risk and gain between private and NHS service providers. - They entail 'transforming' the NHS workforce; replacing experienced clinicians such as doctors and nurses with digital technologies and new, less skilled roles, such as physician and nurse associates.
 ACOs are likely to under-deliver required skill levels and undermine NHS terms and conditions of employment.

-No one can deny that acute, primary care and community NHS services and social care need to be better integrated.
-However, this does not require commercial contracts and the involvement of corporates.
+No one can deny that acute, primary care and community NHS services and social care need to be better coordinate in order to improve patient care.
+However, this does not require commercial contracts and the involvement of corporations.

-A truly integrated system of health and social care requires:
+A truly coordinated system of health and social care requires:

-- a) Increased funding of the NHS and personal social care; - b) Personal social care provided on the same terms as health, free at the point of use and paid for from public funding; - c) Full and public involvement and meaningful consultation; - d) Robust piloting of future plans for integration and in-depth, independent evaluation; and - e) New legislation (see, for example, the NHS Bill 2016-17) that protects Bevan's founding principles of the NHS; ends the marketisation and fragmentation of the NHS; and re-establishes public bodies and NHS services that are accountable to Parliament and local communities.
+- a) Increased funding of the NHS and personal social care; - b) Personal social care provided on the same terms as health, free at the point of use and paid for from public funding; - c) Full and public involvement and meaningful consultation; - d) Robust piloting of future plans for coordination and in-depth, independent evaluation; and - e) New legislation (see, for example, the NHS Bill 2016-17) that protects Bevan's founding principles of the NHS; ends the marketisation and fragmentation of the NHS; and reestablishes public bodies and NHS services that are accountable to Parliament and local communities.

-Accountable care systems and the National Health Service (NHS)
+'Integrated care' and the National Health Service (NHS)